 Recollect (verb) When you are desperately racking your brains, willing it to somehow uncover the identity of the masked person in front of you before they figure out that you didn't exactly recognize them!
 This post was written in response to today's One-Liner Wednesday challenge from Linda G. Hill.
 The challenge, as the name implies … Continue reading One-liner Wednesdays #56

 Lost (adjective) When you go to extreme extents to keep something safe and secure that you end up forgetting where you have kept it!
 This post was written in response to today's One-Liner Wednesday challenge from Linda G. Hill.
-The challenge, as the name implies is to come with a one-liner.
-Please click on the … Continue reading One-liner Wednesdays #54
+The challenge, as the name implies is to come up with a one-liner.
+Please click on … Continue reading One-liner Wednesdays #54

 Punctuation (noun) One of those things that create a world of difference between "Let's eat, Grandma" and "Let's eat Grandma"!
 This post was written in response to today's One-Liner Wednesday challenge from Linda G. Hill.
-The challenge, as the name implies is to come with a one-liner.
-Please click on the link to know more … Continue reading One-liner Wednesdays #53
+The challenge, as the name implies is to come up with a one-liner.
+Please click on the link to know … Continue reading One-liner Wednesdays #53

-Assumption (noun) Something that you believe to be true without bothering to confirm it, that has the potential to gift you lots of regret when you end up getting (royally) screwed!
+Assumption (noun) Something that you believe to be true without bothering to confirm it, that has the potential to gift you lots of regrets when you end up getting (royally) screwed!
 This post was written in response to today's One-Liner Wednesday challenge from Linda G. Hill.
 The challenge, as the name implies is to come … Continue reading One-liner Wednesdays #51

 Yawn (verb) Definition 2: That involuntarily move that you don't have to cover up anymore by pretending to drink water (or something even more creative) thanks to the physical masks that we are required wear.
 Click here to see my first alternate definition for Yawn.
 This post was written in response to today's One-Liner Wednesday … Continue reading One-liner Wednesdays #50